 Survey More than Sales for Needed Features

+First stop is your sales reps.
 Most salespeople use and learn 3 to 7 CRMs throughout their careers.
 Their experience and strong opinions can be beneficial to you when it comes to creating a list of required features.
 However, don’t rely just on your sales staff for tips on how to choose a CRM.
 Talk to your marketers because selecting the right CRM might allow them to replace or consolidate some of their existing marketing automation tools.
 If your company provides support for your products or services or if you have a Customer Service team, then be sure to check with those departments, as well, to see if the CRM solutions you are considering can help them service your customers better.
 You’ll be surprised to learn that the functionality within most CRMs has dramatically grown since Salesforce hit the market, and include features for sales, marketing, customer support, billing, and in some cases, project management.
 Eliminating disconnected technologies can save your company money and create significant efficiencies across your organization.

 Talk to a CRM Consultant